 The Firebird 2 security database is named security2.fdb.
 For user authentication it has a new table named RDB\$USERS that stores the new hashed passwords.
 A view over this table replaces the old USERS table and enables users to change their own passwords.

-The DDL for the new structures can be found in Appendix C.
+The DDL for the new structures can be found in the Security upgrade script in the Appendix to Firebird 2 Release Notes.

 gsec in Firebird 2